-This guide is a intended to be a brief introduction to the process of building a race car out of a 2CV road car.
+This guide is a intended to be an introduction to the process of building a race car out of a 2CV road car.
 The process is geared more towards the ‘Club’ Class.
 ‘Eco’ class requires even fewer modifications.

 While most processes involved in converting a road car to a race car can be handled by the DIY mechanic, this one usually requires some specialist tooling, or the services of a company that specialises in fabricating cages.
 There are a few racing teams that can handle the fabrication of a cage, or can point you to a company that will do the job.
 Occasionally a pre-made cage comes up for sale, but these are rare – you can fit one of these by removing the floor of a shell.
 New cages can be fabricated in situ.
 A solid metal roof needs to be fitted on top of the cage between the front hoop and the main hoop.
 This is in addition to the roof of the car.

 Needs to be a standard Citroen chassis, or one of two types of aftermarket chassis: a Frome racing chassis, or SLC racing chassis.
 Of all these, only the standard Citroen and SLC racing items can be bought ‘new’.
 The Frome racing chassis is no longer made.

 The fabric roof needs to be removed and replaced with a sheet of metal – usually aluminium, incorporating the back window.